breylaude/blog/_posts/2023-07-15-education-system-sucks.md

 comments: true
 ---

-I'll be finally sharing my take about the corruption, nonsensical grading system, and the absurd reality that is Philippine education.

 {: .box-note}
 Hold on to your textbook (if you can find one)

-### First and foremost

-**Attendance**
+{: .box-error}
+Disclaimer: Don't read this if you're one true competitive school fanatic, or a sensitivity queen, or simply a teacher's pet

-Ah, attendance – *the ultimate determinant of your academic prowess.*
+### Ah, attendance – *the ultimate determinant of your academic prowess.*

-Who needs exams when you can master the art of sitting in a chair for a predetermined number of hours?
-In this educational saga, attending class religiously is akin to holding the philosopher's stone; it magically transforms you into a scholar.
+attendance – the golden ticket to academic success in this crazy land.
+It's as if the education system believes that the more hours you spend warming the chair, the smarter you magically become.
+Never mind if you're half-asleep or doodling galaxies in your notebook; as long as you're present, you're on the right path to enlightenment.
+Who knew that mastering the art of breathing in a classroom could be so vital?

 It's almost as if the government believes that absorbing knowledge is directly proportional to the amount of time your butt occupies a seat. **Logic?
 What's that?**

-### Where brilliance die
+### Where real challenge begin

-Exams, the supposed battlegrounds of intellect, have been reduced to mere rituals.

-Forget about understanding complex theories or solving intricate problems; *this is the land of regurgitation*.
-Memorize, spit it out during the exam, forget it immediately afterward – the holy trinity of Philippine exam-taking.
+Exams, the supposed battleground where gaining knowledge meets challenge, are rendered nearly meaningless.
+In this surreal realm, it's not about understanding complex theories or demonstrating problem-solving skills; it's about memorizing facts like a parrot and regurgitating them on demand.

-In this topsy-turvy world, critical thinking is a rare unicorn, and creative answers are as welcome as a porcupine in a balloon factory.
+Critical thinking?
+Creativity?
+Nope, those are as welcome as a porcupine in a balloon shop.
+It's a race to see who can memorize the most, not who can comprehend the best.

-### Grading system: a masterpiece of absurdity

-Let's talk about the grading system, shall we?

-In a universe where common sense is a scarce resource, grades are bestowed not on merit but on your ability to occupy a seat consistently.

-A student who attends religiously but lacks a basic understanding of the subject matter is celebrated, while the one who aces exams but misses a class or two might as well be invisible.
-It's a numerical nightmare where attendance trumps aptitude, and students are left scratching their heads in disbelief.
+### Grades = absurdity = true form

+The grading system here is like a Picasso painting – a masterpiece of confusion.
+Your grades aren't a reflection of your understanding or skills; they're more like a lottery.
+A student who nods off during lectures but never misses a class might outshine the one who aces every test but dared to have a sick day.
+It's almost poetic how attendance, not actual knowledge, is the currency of success here.

+### The irony

+Of course, is that while attendance records bask in the limelight, actual learning often takes a backseat.
+It's as if the system believes that physically being in class somehow imparts knowledge by osmosis.

+Little do they realize that education requires active engagement, participation, and genuine understanding, not just a pulse and a pen to sign the sheet.

 ### Lurking in the shadows